openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 ## Supported Things

-A Velbus configuration module (e.g. VMB1USB) is required as a "bridge" for accessing any other Velbus devices.
+A Velbus configuration module (e.g. VMBRSUSB) or a network server (e.g. [VelServer](https://github.com/StefCoene/velserver/wiki/TCP-server-for-Velbus)) is required as a "bridge" for accessing any other Velbus devices.

 The supported Velbus devices are:

 ```
-vmb1bls, vmb1dm, vmb1led, vmb1ry, vmb1ryno, vmb1rynos, vmb2ble, vmb2pbn, vmb4dc, vmb4ry, vmb4ryld, vmb4ryno, vmb6in, vmb6pbn, vmb7in, vmb8ir, vmb8pb, vmb8pbu, vmbdme, vmbdmi, vmbdmir, vmbgp1, vmbgp2, vmbgp4, vmbgp4pir, vmbgpo, vmbgpod, vmbpirc, vmbpirm, vmbpiro
+vmb1bl, vmb1bls, vmb1dm, vmb1led, vmb1ry, vmb1ryno, vmb1rynos, vmb1rys, vmb1ts, vmb2bl, vmb2ble, vmb2pbn, vmb4an, vmb4dc, vmb4ry, vmb4ryld, vmb4ryno, vmb6in, vmb6pbn, vmb7in, vmb8ir, vmb8pb, vmb8pbu, vmbdme, vmbdmi, vmbdmir, vmbel1, vmbel2, vmbel4, vmbelo, vmbgp1, vmbgp2, vmbgp4, vmbgp4pir, vmbgpo, vmbgpod, vmbmeteo, vmbpirc, vmbpirm, vmbpiro
 ```

 The type of a specific device can be found in the configuration section for things in the Paper UI.
 It is part of the unique thing id which could look like:

 ```
 velbus:vmb4ryld:0424e5d2:01:CH1